foster95/name-that-taylor/README.md

 ![Googled Era's Tour Palette - credit to jwhitaker42599](https://github.com/foster95/name-that-taylor/blob/main/assets/images/eras-tour-palette.png)

 On starting the project however, I realised that there were simply too many colours to create a cohesive colour palette across the site that would be an enjoyable user experience and didn't demand too much attention.
 With this in mind I scaled down the colour palette considerably, to the the yellow and purple aspect of the Era's tour, and decided to go for black font as this would provide the best readability for all users.
-The final colour palette I settled on can be seen below:
+The final colour palette I settled on can be seen below (created using Coolors):

 ![Refined Project Palette](https://github.com/foster95/name-that-taylor/blob/main/assets/images/final-colour-palette.png)